Josh Shipp (media personality)

 Josh Shipp, (born January 20, 1982) is an American motivational speaker for teachers, best-selling author, and TV personality.
 He is most known for his TEDx talk entitled "Every Kid is One Caring Adult Away from Being a Success Story" and his television programs including Teen Trouble which aired on Lifetime and A&E executive produced by Ellen Rakieten of The Oprah Winfrey Show.

 Josh was president of Oklahoma DECA in high school and began speaking professionally at the age of 17.
 He has since spoken at large events such as the National FFA convention and the SADD National Convention.
 Josh has been a spokesperson for National Foster Care Month, wrote a teen advice column for Cosmogirl!, and appeared as a teen advice correspondent on MTV‘s Total Request Live.

 His recent work focuses on the impact parents, teachers, and caring adults have in the life of a child.
+He is the founder of Top Youth Speakers, an education speakers bureau.

 Television shows

 Other television appearances

 Josh has also appeared as a guest on Good Morning America, Take Part Live, The Steve Harvey Show, Anderson Cooper Live, The Jeff Probst Show, and others to discuss issues related to teens, parents, and teachers.